UniversalDependencies/docs/_tr-overview/notes.md

   break the parallel between English (and other languages).

 * Clitic *dA* (*de/da*)
-  We attach it to the word/phrase that it modifies (typically the preceding word), and mark as `advmod:emph`, which seems to be used in Czech.
+  In its common use, *dA* is a discourse connective.
+In this case, we mark it as `ADV` and attach it to the word/phrase that it modifies (typically the preceding word), and mark as `advmod:emph`, which seems to be used in Czech.

-  If it is used in a construction like *Ahmet de Ali de aradı* 'Ahmet and Ali both called', we still attach the clitic to the preceding word, but mark coordination without a conjunction.
+  It also functions as a coordinating conjunctions.
+If it is used in a construction like *Ahmet de Ali de aradı* 'Ahmet and Ali both called', we still attach the clitic to the preceding word, but mark coordination without a conjunction, in this case the POS tag is `CONJ`.
+If it is used with the meaning of 'but', e.g., *içerim de, arabayı kim kullanacak?* 'I would/can drink, but (then) who will drive?'.
+In this case it is connected to head of the conjunction with relation `cc`.

   A infrequent, but interesting usage of *dA* is with* compound verb forms including suffix *-abil*.
 A word/utterance like